Historical Markers in Sandoval County, New Mexico

 Sandoval County Timeline

-This timeline provides a concise overview of the key events in the history of Sandoval County, New Mexico.
+This timeline provides a condensed summary of the historical journey of Sandoval County, New Mexico.

 - 1852: Sandoval County is established as one of the nine original counties of the New Mexico Territory.